wbrawner/jelos.org/docs/systems/ports.md

 ## Using PortMaster

-PortMaster provides a easy way to set up and run ports of many games.
-You can find details on what games are available at their website here: [https://portmaster.games/](https://portmaster.games/)
+PortMaster provides a easy way to set up and play ports of many homebrew and classic games.
+You can browse the games available on their website here: [https://portmaster.games/](https://portmaster.games/)

 ### Setup